nick-lehmann/SnakeCharmerGuide/games/README.md

 How big is the swarm after 80 days?

+There are a few more things we would like to check here:

+- Does it make a difference if you reverse the fish at the beginning?
+Check it 👍🏻
+- How does the number of fish after 80 days changes, when you remove the first of the initial fish?
+- Each fish should have a unique internal clock, so remove the duplicates.
+How does the number change?

 Bonus: How big is the swarm after 256 days?
 (Your solution should not take more than a second)